fbpx

 Duration: 18 months (inc. End Point Assessment)

 School Sport Coaches aim to provide meaningful and high-quality learning, development and performance experiences for children and young people.
 They take an increasingly lead role in School Sport by enriching local competitions, increasing participation, raising educational standards and enhancing well-being and social change.
+As a result, learners will develop skills, knowledge and behaviours that support the cognitive, social, emotional and physical growth of children and young people.

 Our Impact